JAMES F. DOUGHTY SCHOOL

 - Grade 6 students attended the Challenger Learning Center.

-- Teachers from JFD/Cohen continued work on a Chemical Health Unit on Heroin
+- Teachers from JFDS/Cohen continued work on a Chemical Health Unit on Heroin.

-- Implementation of Envision math at grades 6 & 7.
+- Review of Envision math pacing guides grades 6-8.

 - Multiple teachers revised the Math Universal Screening Tool.